enarjord/passivbot/docs/backtesting.md

 include the actual `live_config.json` file that was used for the plot, and several graphical plots.
 One of these for example is the `balance_and_equity.png`, which shows how the balance and equity evolved during the course of the backtest.

+The file `balance_and_equity.jpg` will show how the balance and equity progressed during the period being backtested.
+The blue line in the graph represents the balance, and the orange line represents the equity.

+Besides this file, a number of `backtest_XofY.jpg` are also created.
+These represent the entire backtest period, but are split up into separate files for easier inspection and zooming.